 I recommend buying good quality cookware.
 You are going to have these things for a long time so you want to love them.
 Cheaper pans tend to warp and not cook evenly.
 When we were shopping, our top brands we considered were the higher tiered Calphalon products and All Clad.
 They are expensive so that did mean it took us a few years to purchase them.

 I have the classic scraper from Pampered Chef and love them.
 Would recommend having two.
 (Don’t tell anyone, but I actually have three and there are times when they are all dirty at once!)
 Don’t buy the cheap ones.
 They will fall apart way easier and not work nearly as well.
 I use them for cooking, baking, and scraping.

 Buy the ones that lock (by pulling up the head not with the sliding ring)!
 These are great for flipping meat on the skillet, serving salad, removing corn on the cob from hot water and so much more.
 I have this one from OXO.

-Love using kitchen shears.
-Perfect for snipping fresh herbs, green onions, or chives.
-They are also used weekly to cut my daughters pizza into bite sized pizza.
+I love using kitchen shears.
+They are perfect for snipping fresh herbs, green onions, or chives.
+They are also used weekly to cut my daughter’s pizza into bite sized pieces.
 You can use a pair for cutting meat into chunks and another for slicing your homemade cinnamon rolls to put in a pan.